teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 Once it is finished, rename this file to `SoY_Univ_Mag.txt`.

 Click on the finished dataset that just appeared in your history.
 Check that it starts with the poem text and that the hyperlink is removed.
-To be able to quickly see which version of the poems we have, we rename both datasets with clearer names and add tags based on the text origin.
+To quickly see which version of the poems we have, we rename both datasets with clearer names and add tags based on the text origin.
 The hashtag propagates the tags, so all further outputs from this dataset contain the same hashtag, making it much easier to identify what text we are currently working with.

-Depending on how detailed you want to compare your texts, we suggest unifying them even further.
-In the next step, we therefore remove all the punctuation with one command.
+Depending on how detailed you want to compare your texts, we suggest further unifying them.
+In the next step, we remove all the punctuation with one command.

 ## Remove punctuation

 Regular Expressions (RegEx) allow you to search for particular patterns in your text.
-They can be a huge help if you want to extract or remove them with minimal work.
+They can be a massive help if you want to extract or remove them with minimal work.
 In our two poems, the punctuation is not unified, and therefore, we want to remove it from both using RegEx.
 If comparing the punctuation of texts is also relevant to you, you can skip this step.

 > <hands-on-title> Remove Punctuation in Poem One </hands-on-title>
 >